christensenacademy/christensen-academy/modules/beginning-game-maker/textpages/sprites.md

 ![](http://christensenacademy.org/modules/beginning-game-maker/textpages/sprite-editor-screen.png)

-The sprite editor is usually pretty easy to use.
+The image editor is usually pretty easy to use.
 I recommend just playing around with it to get familiar with the basic things you can do.

 ![](http://christensenacademy.org/modules/beginning-game-maker/textpages/sprites-editor.png)